Call our licensed agents toll free 844.855.0163

 You may have noticed that while there were 16 perils commonly listed, some of them quite specific and detailed, not every type of scenario imaginable is covered.

-There are some common perils that are excluded, and you can purchase additional insurance for many of them, either as an endorsement or a separate policy.
+Some common perils are excluded, and you can purchase additional insurance for many of them, either as an endorsement or a separate policy.

 Flood insurance coverage